JackKelly/hypergrib/design.md

 ### Planned `hypergrib` MVP features:

-1. [ ] Convert integer indicies back to coordinate labels by looking up the appropriate labels in `hypergrib`'s coords arrays.
+- [ ] Convert integer indicies back to coordinate labels by looking up the appropriate labels in `hypergrib`'s coords arrays.
-2. [ ] Find the unique tuples of init date, init hour, ensemble member, and step.
+- [ ] Find the unique tuples of init date, init hour, ensemble member, and step.
-3. [ ] Algorithmically generate the location of all the `.idx` files we need.
+- [ ] Algorithmically generate the location of all the `.idx` files we need.
 For example, the GEFS location strings look like this: ` noaa-gefs-pds/gefs.<init date>/<init hour>/pgrb2b/gep<ensemble member>.t<init hour>z.pgrb2af<step>`
-4. [ ] In parallel, submit GET requests for all these `.idx` files.
+- [ ] In parallel, submit GET requests for all these `.idx` files.
-5. [ ] As soon as an `.idx` file arrives, decode it, and look up byte ranges of the GRIB files we need, and immediately submit GET requests for those byte ranges of the GRIB file.
+- [ ] As soon as an `.idx` file arrives, decode it, and look up byte ranges of the GRIB files we need, and immediately submit GET requests for those byte ranges of the GRIB file.
 (This step is probably so fast that we perhaps don't need to multi-thread this... for the MVP, let's use a single thread for decoding `.idx` files and if that's too slow then we can add more threads).
 Maybe stop decoding rows in the `.idx` file once we've found all the metadata we need.
-6. [ ] If an `.idx` file doesn't exist then:
+- [ ] If an `.idx` file doesn't exist then:
     - Allow the user to determine what happens if `hypergrib` _tries_ but fails to read an `.idx` file.
 Three options:
     - Silent: Don't complain about the missing `.idx`.
 Just load the GRIB, scan it, and keep in mem (because we'll soon extract binary data from it).
     - Warn: Log a warning about the missing `.idx`.
 And load the GRIB, scan it, and keep in mem.
     - Fail: Complain loudly about the missing `.idx`!
 Don't load the GRIB.
     - (Maybe, in a future version, we could offer the option to generate and cache `.idx` files locally)
-7. [ ] If no GRIB exists then log another warning and insert the MISSING DATA indicator into the array (which will probably be NaN for floating point data).
+- [ ] If no GRIB exists then log another warning and insert the MISSING DATA indicator into the array (which will probably be NaN for floating point data).
-8. [ ] As soon as GRIB data arrives, decode it, and place it into the final array.
+- [ ] As soon as GRIB data arrives, decode it, and place it into the final array.
 Decoding GRIB data should be multi-threaded.
+- [ ] Benchmark!
+See recent discussion on "[Large Scale Geospatial Benchmarks](https://discourse.pangeo.io/t/large-scale-geospatial-benchmarks/4498/2)" on the Pangeo forum.

 ### Features beyond the MVP